Early Drone Failures and the Lessons They Taught Engineers?

 Software Failures and the Complexity Challenge - image 1

-Software quickly became a complex and failure-prone component of drone systems.
-Open-source flight stacks enhanced innovation but also introduced integration challenges and regression bugs.
+Software was a failure-prone component of early drones.
+Open-source flight stacks improved innovation but also introduced integration challenges and regression bugs.

 7. Human Factors and Operational Errors